zircote/swagger-php/docs/guide/cookbook.md

 :::

 ## Properties with union types
-Sometimes properties or even lists (arrays) may data of different type.
+Sometimes properties or even lists (arrays) may contain data of different types.
 This can be expressed using `oneOf`.

 ```php
 /**